CODE-at-TACC/summer-2015/raspi/light/02-programming.md

 GPIO.cleanup()
 ```

-* Copy and paste in the following code from a web browser into **nano**.
+* Copy and paste in this source code from a web browser into **nano**.
 Your screen should look like this:

 ![Python code pasted into nano](images/nano.png)